Takamol: Integrated Maternal Child Health, Family Planning and Reproductive Health Project

 FORSA provides employment opportunities for rural Egyptians by hiring youth as community health advocates and providing training and financial support for women to start their own microenterprises.

-I Know, I Decide is a project jointly implemented by Pathfinder in collaboration with the Egyptian Family Planning Association designed to provide comprehensive sexual and reproductive health information to young people in ten governorates.
+I Know, I Decide is designed to provide comprehensive sexual and reproductive health information to young people in ten governorates of Egypt.

 Guided by principles set by the 1994 International Conference on Population and Development Programme, Pathfinder is conducting two interventions that support sexual and reproductive health and rights in Egypt.